andyzhangx/demo/issues/README.md

 ### 4. azure file dynamic provision failed due to cluster name length issue
 **Issue details**:

-There is a [bug](https://github.com/kubernetes/kubernetes/pull/48326) of azure file dynamic provision in [v1.7.0, v1.7.10] (fixed in v1.7.11 or above, v1.8.0): cluster name length must be less than 16 characters, otherwise following error will be received when creating dynamic privisioning azure file pvc:
+There is a [bug](https://github.com/kubernetes/kubernetes/pull/48326) of azure file dynamic provision in [v1.7.0, v1.7.10] (fixed in v1.7.11, v1.8.0): cluster name length must be less than 16 characters, otherwise following error will be received when creating dynamic privisioning azure file pvc:
 ```
 persistentvolume-controller    Warning    ProvisioningFailed Failed to provision volume with StorageClass "azurefile": failed to find a matching storage account
 ```